A frugal Christmas can be a wonderful thing! Wouldn’t you love to have less stress…and not go broke while you try to keep up with it all this year?

 Try to stick with what you already have, but use those decorations in different ways.
 Maybe a different spot in the house, or pair them together with other decorations in a new way.

 Pinterest is chock full of simple, free, or cheap ideas!

 Building a Christmas Fund

-I’ve done many different things to add money to this Christmas fund.
-If the money runs out, we will get creative or skip gifts rather than going into debt.
+If the money runs out, be sure to get creative…or skip gifts rather than going into debt.

 What We WILL Be Doing

-We’ll put on jammies, grab some hot chocolate, and hit the road for a Christmas lights scavenger hunt.
+Put on jammies, grab some hot chocolate, and hit the road for a Christmas lights scavenger hunt!

-We’ll sing Christmas carols and decorate cookies and spy (not so naughty) antics from our Elf on a Shelf.
+Sing Christmas carols, decorate cookies, and spy (not so naughty) antics from your Elf on a Shelf.

 How do you simplify Christmas?